About this Research Topic

 The spaceflight environment represents a set of environmental conditions well outside of the evolutionary experience of any terrestrial life form including plants and algae.
 This does not preclude survival in the spaceflight environment but it does require plants to utilize genetic resources in ways that may not otherwise be expected in normal terrestrial settings.
 Plant growth in space is influenced by the addition of new abiotic factors (e.g., increased cosmic radiation) and/or the removal of previously ubiquitous abiotic factors (e.g., gravity/microgravity).
 Gravity plays an important role in plant growth, development and orientation on Earth.
 Reduced levels of gravity affect many processes including gene expression, cell division, root development, vascular development, and lignification.
 Moreover, altered gravity dramatically influences fluid-dynamics, which has a direct impact on plant physiological processes.
 The interaction of microgravity with other environmental factors (i.e. temperature, light, super elevated CO2) complicates the morpho-anatomical modifications making it difficult to define a ‘typical’ response.
 Ionizing radiation may have different effects on plant metabolism, growth and reproduction depending on the dose and radiation quality (i.e., high or low LET – Linear Energy Transfer).
 The outcomes can be positive at very low doses but quite detrimental at high doses.
 Moreover, at the same dose, high-LET radiation is more active than low-LET radiation in inducing biological damage.
 The severity of the radiation-induced effects varies with species, cultivars, physiological status, and developmental stage.

 Studies occurred directly in space such as parabolic flights or experiments on International Space Station (ISS) offer a great opportunity for scientific community for understanding the response of autotrophic organisms to multiple stress and its role in plant physiology.
+Also, Space-oriented experiments carried out on the ground provide a valuable tool to gain knowledge on plants and micro-organisms behavior in closed controlled environments.
 The most relevant literature, at present, shows contrasting outcomes in relation to dose, radiation quality, and species.
 Modifications at the anatomical, biochemical, and physiological level have been demonstrated.
 In terms of BLSS, it is the whole plant response that will ultimately determine the functionality of bioregenerative life-support systems, hence, studies are emerging to shed light on physiological, biochemical and molecular level effects of the integrated spaceflight environment.

 The goal of this Research Topic is to assemble a current and representative cross-section of space biology research as it relates to photosynthetic autotrophic organisms, namely plants, algae, and cyanobacteria.
 We welcome submissions examining the influence of spaceflight and spaceflight analog environments on photosynthetic organisms, including gravity sensing, radiation tolerance mechanisms, and crop management strategies (e.g., cultivation practices/systems, lighting systems, water and nutrient delivery systems, atmospheric management including CO2, water vapour, and air flow) required to achieve sustainable bioregenerative life-support for human space exploration.